John L. Lewis: Postwar

 In the postwar years, Lewis continued his militancy; his miners went on strikes or "work stoppages" annually.
 In 1945 to 1950, he led strikes that President Harry S. Truman denounced as threats to national security.
 In response, industry, railroads and homeowners rapidly switched from coal to oil.

 After briefly affiliating with the AFL, Lewis broke with them again over signing non-Communist oaths required by the 1947 Taft–Hartley Act, making the UMW independent.
 Lewis, never a Communist, still refused on principle to allow any of his officials to take the non-Communist oath required by the Taft–Hartley Act; the UMW was therefore denied legal rights protected by the National Labor Relations Board.
 He denounced Taft-Hartley as authorizing "government by injunction" and refused to follow its provisions, saying he would not be dictated to.
+This opposition to labor injunctions meant that Lewis supported attempts to weaken the Civil Rights Act of 1957 by denying the powers of injunctions for voting access cases, which also meant that the ability of judges to lay union injunctions was limited.

 Lewis secured a welfare fund financed entirely by the coal companies but administered by the union.
 In May 1950, he signed a new contract with the coal operators, ending nine months of regional strikes and opening an era of peaceful negotiations that brought wage increases and new medical benefits, including regional hospitals in the hills.